What is an Old Mutual Bursary?

 Online screening application process

-A simple and easy application form where we request your personal information as well as academic results for some of your key subjects.
+A simple and easy application form where we request your personal information, a high level CV, as well as academic results for some of your key subjects.

 Yes!
 You have met our minimum requirements on the screening form you will now be required to complete our online gamified assessments.